Call for Nominations for the 2010 AHA Election

 - Councilor Research, serving on the AHA Council and on the Research Division, which promotes research and new research tools, governs relationships with fellow professional organizations, establishes and awards research grants and fellowships, oversees the American Historical Review and the annual meeting, including appointing the chair of the Program Committee.

 - Councilor Teaching, serving on the AHA Council and on the Teaching Division, which supervises AHA educational activities and the Association’s educational publications, promotes history education, and encourages new methods of instruction and cooperation in the development of curricula and other teaching activities.
-For the 2009 election, nomination of a two-year college faculty member will be encouraged for this slot.
+A K–12 teacher traditionally has held this position.

 - Three places on the Nominating Committee, which nominates candidates for all the elective offices and elective committee positions.

 Recommending nominees to the Nominating Committee is one of the most significant ways members can affect AHA policy and administration.
 The process is open.
 When making nominations, the committee tries to secure representation of all viewpoints, backgrounds, academic interests, all kinds of institutional affiliations as well as unaffiliated historians, and teachers at all levels of the educational system.
 In short, the committee aspires to have the Association governed by members as diverse as our profession.